-1This work is part of the Swiss National Science Foundation research project FN-100012-113998 "Mining event histories: Towards new insights on personal Swiss life courses".
+1This work is part of the research project "Mining event histories: Towards new insights on personal Swiss life courses" supported by the Swiss National Science Foundation under grants FN-100012-113998 and FN-100015-122230.

 Acknowledgments: TraMineR was mainly developed on a Ubuntu/Linux system with several open-source free tools and programs, including of course R and the LATEX language used to write this manual.
 We would like to thank all the contributors to those free softwares.
 We also would like to thank Cees Elzinga for providing us the code of his CHESA software for sequence analysis, which was helpful to program some of the metrics he introduced to compute distances between sequences.
 Thanks also to the participants of the Research Seminar in Statistics for the Social Sciences and Demography in Geneva as well as to the participants of the Workshop on Sequential Data Analysis held in Lund, Sweden, May 8-9 2008, for their useful remarks and for β -testing earlier versions of the package.
 Thanks also to the Swiss Household Panel who authorized us to use a sample of their data, and to D. McVicar and M. Anyadike-Danes for the permission regarding the mvad data set they used in an article of the Journal of the Royal Statistical Society.
 Those data sets are included in the TraMineR package and are used for illustrating this user's guide.